 Health Care Complaints Commission acts to protect public health and safety by resolving, investigating and prosecuting complaints about health care

-Public Warning under s94A (1) of the Health Care Complaints Act 1993: Cosmetic surgical and medical procedures performed by non-registered health practitioners
+Public Warning under s94A of the Health Care Complaints Act 1993: Unsafe and Illegal Practices in Beauty and Cosmetic Clinics

-The Commission urges those individuals seeking cosmetic surgical and medical procedures to be vigilant in their research prior to proceeding.
+The Commission strongly urges those individuals seeking cosmetic procedures or cosmetic surgery to be vigilant in their research prior to proceeding.
 In all cases the following factors should be considered before committing to the procedure or surgery:

 Latest News and Media Releases